Sixth module: The newborn blood-brain barrier and nature's natural protections

 Protecting and strengthening the blood-brain barrier is another thing the conventional treatment model hardly accounts for.

-And there is a very good reason: research is lacking!
-For obvious ethical reasons, we can’t do much research on the blood-brain barrier in newborns.
+And there is a very good reason conventional medicine can’t address the topic of the blood-brain barrier in newborns: research is lacking!
+For ethical reasons, research on the blood-brain barrier in newborns is much more limited than it is in adults.

 Breastmilk: Nature’s source of antioxidant melatonin for newborns